 Well published photographer with almost 30 years of experience specializing in athletic models.
-My work is used by publishers for calendars, greeting cards, and photo art anthologies.
-I also sell signed prints to private collectors.
+My work is used by publishers for calendars, greeting cards, and photo art books.
+I sell signed prints to private collectors.
 Seeking athletic collegiate models comfortable doing A&F type modeling.

-Models must be 18 years of age and have a government issued ID* before we work together. .
-Models earn an hourly fee and may use some of the images self-promotion.
+Models must be 18 years of age and have a government issued ID* before we work together.
+Models earn an hourly fee and may use some of the images for self-promotion.
 My Average model earns $75 - $150 per hour.
 The average session is one to two hours.

-* A Government issued ID is a Drivers License, Military ID or Dependent ID Card, State Issued ID Card or a Passport.
-The ID must have your picture AND your date of birth and must be issued by a government agency.
+* An acceptable ID is a Drivers License, Military ID or DOD Dependent ID Card, State Issued ID Card or a Passport.
+The ID must have your picture AND your date of birth.

 HINTS FOR NEW MODELS